Gold Refined to 99.999% Purity Level

 Materion is one of few companies able to consistently refine gold to the 99.999% purity level.
 That ultra clean purity level is required by some of the most advanced high technology companies.
 Materion is the premier supplier of high-purity gold metal that conducts electrical current on semiconductor wafers, including the power amplifier chips found in nearly every wireless handset and tablet computer.

-New technologies in various market sectors such as semiconductor, wireless, LED, defense, medical and others increasingly require higher-purity advanced materials with controlled characteristics.
+New technologies in various market sectors such as semiconductor, wireless, LED, defense, medical and others increasingly require higher-purity Electronic Materials with controlled characteristics.
 Such materials can raise the bar on end-product quality and enable designers to push the limits of their applications.
 Additionally, Materion's gold is used for production of evaporation materials that are key to manufacturing wireless routers; including those with the new ultra-broadband technology that are optimized to meet the proliferation of wireless devices in households.

 Clearly, Materion is one of the world’s largest suppliers of gold products and components with a purity of 99.999% or greater.
 This high level of purity, known commonly as 5-9s, means the gold has no more than 10 parts per million of other metallic impurities.
 Materion employs specialized refining technologies in process control, and some of the most sophisticated analytical equipment available to ensure that these grades can be produced consistently.